Cray-HPE/docs-csm/operations/kubernetes/encryption/README.md

     This ensures that if a node is rebooted, or if Kubernetes is restarted, then Kubernetes can still read existing encrypted secret data.

-    The following command disables encryption on all control-plane nodes.
+    The following command disables encryption on all control plane nodes.

     ```bash
      /usr/share/doc/csm/scripts/operations/node_management/encryption.sh --disable --aescbc KEYVALUE